Maigret and the Saturday Caller

 Maigret and the Saturday Caller is a novel by the Belgian writer Georges Simenon.
-The original French version Maigret et le Client du samedi appeared in 1962.
+The original French version Maigret et le Client du samedi appeared in 1962, and was translated by Siân Reynolds.
+It is the 59th in the series.

 A man visits Inspector Jules Maigret at his home to tell him he wants to kill his wife and her lover.
-Although it is not an official case, Maigret is interested, particularly when the man later disappears.
+Although it is not an official case, Maigret is interested, particularly when the man disappears.